Why is Blackjack Called Blackjack?

 The Origins of Blackjack

-The origins of Blackjack is still under debate, but researchers agree that Blackjack probably originated in the French casinos around 1700.
+The origins of Blackjack are still under debate, but researchers agree that It probably originated in French casinos around 1700.
 The French cards were called “Vingt-et-Un,” literally translating to “Twenty-one.”
-These cards are probably derived from card games Chemin de Fer, which were popular at that time.
+These cards are probably derived from the card game Chemin de Fer, which was popular at that time.
 The card game was played at the French Royal Court during the reign of King Louis XV.

-There is a theory that Blackjack is an invention by the Romans.
+There is a theory that Blackjack was invented by the Romans.
 The theory stands because Romans loved to gamble, but it is not confirmed.
 It is believed that Romans played this game with wooden blocks with different numbers painted on them instead of paper cards that make up blackjack hands.

 Also, during this time, there was a tale of Eleanor Dumont.
 She was born in France and immigrated to America.
 She was a skilled dealer and travelled around until she opened a gambling hall in Nevada City, California.
 Ironically, the place was named Vingt-et-Un.
-People were coming from around the country to play against Eleanor because she was considered a rarity between car dealers.
+People were coming from around the country to play against Eleanor because she was considered a rarity among card dealers.

 Modern Blackjack